datastax/nodejs-driver/doc/features/speculative-executions/README.md

 ## Enabling speculative execution

-Speculative executions are controlled by an instance of `SpeculativeExecutionPolicy` provided when initializing the Client.
+Speculative executions are controlled by an instance of `SpeculativeExecutionPolicy` provided when initializing the `Client`.
 This policy defines the threshold after which a new speculative execution is triggered.

 The driver provides a `ConstantSpeculativeExecutionPolicy` that schedules a given number of speculative executions, separated by a fixed delay, the policy is exported under the `<root>.policies.speculativeExecution` module.